the-open/wp-starter-theme/README.md

 * Update `resources/assets/config.json` settings:
   * `devUrl` should reflect your local development hostname
   * `publicPath` should reflect your WordPress folder structure (`/wp-content/themes/sage` for non-[Bedrock](https://roots.io/bedrock/) installs)
+* Use `npm start` to run with webpack's live updating

+## Deploy to DigitalOcean

+* Create a new droplet using the WordPress One-click app (make sure your ssh key is loaded and active for this droplet, so you don't have to enable a password for root)
+* SSH into your new droplet with `ssh root@<your-new-IP>`
+  * `apt-get upgrade`
+  * `apt-get update`
+  * Install Composer and NodeJS `apt-get install composer nodejs npm`
+* Go back to the "Initial setup" steps and do those as normal

 ### Build commands